-Tornado watch issued for parts of NCWV
+Tornado Watch issued for parts of NCWV

-BRIDGEPORT, W.Va (WDTV) - A tornado watch has been issued for parts of north-central West Virginia.
+BRIDGEPORT, W.Va (WDTV) - A tornado watch has been issued for several counties in West Virginia, according to the National Weather Service.

+This is due to possible strong to severe storms this afternoon and evening.

 - Doddridge